GearPlug/salesforce-python/README.md

 # salesforce-python

-salesforce-python is an API wrapper for Sales written in Python
+salesforce-python is an API wrapper for Salesforce written in Python

 ## Installing
 ```